How many new customers came directly from your last blog article?

 Don’t forget the aspect of time.

 A blog article might have a negative ROI after one month.
-But over time, as more people share the article, as you optimise it, it might rank better in Google and generate new leads every single day.
+But over time, as more people share the article, as you optimize it, it might rank better in Google and generate new leads every single day.
 After a couple of months, it might have the best ROI of any marketing deliverable you’ve ever created.

 Don’t jump to conclusions too fast.